cagefigter/windows-reg-tweaks/README.md

 1. All of the tweaks could be integrated into image creations tools (vLite, WinToolKit,..) to simplify things, especially if you like to re-install Windows from the ground without need to apply each tweak one by one.
 2. Show hidden things that aren't visible via GUI under Windows.
 Sometimes it's easier/faster to do this via .reg instead of search for the toggles.
 3. Another goal is that the user doesn't need additional tools like O&O ShutUp, because some of such 'Privacy' tools are bundled with bloatware and are not necessary, because all can already be done with scripts and .reg tweak - So overall an Index/Backup script to read the current state is more transparent (see 1/2).
-4. Fix everything under ToDo.
+4. Fix everything listed under ToDo.